-- About its programs, its instructional, laboratory and other physical facilities, and its faculty.
+- about its programs; instructional, laboratory and other physical facilities; and faculty.

-- If it advertises its job placement rates as a means of attracting students and what information it has to back up its claims.
+- if the school advertises its job placement rates as a means of attracting students and what information it has to back up its claims.

-- If you are offered a Federal College Work-Study job, what kind of job it is, what hours you must work, what your duties will be, what the rate of pay will be, and how and when you will be paid.
+- if you are offered a Federal Work-Study job, what kind of job it is, what hours you must work, what your duties will be, what the rate of pay will be, and how and when you will be paid.